sujaldev/sujal.dev/content/posts/01-a-blog-post-about-this-blog-itself.md

         return Vector(self.x + other.x, self.y + other.y)
 ```

-Notice something peculiar about the numbers used in the highlight argument?
-Shouldn't `112` be `2` and the range
-`(116, 117)` be `(6, 7)`?
-It should, but when you're authoring your post, you probably don't want to count relative to
-where your code fence starts.
-A much more ergonomic solution is to use the absolute line numbering of your markdown
-file, displayed by whatever editor you're using.
-And you can also turn this feature off by passing `relative_numbering`.
+The highlight argument uses relative numbering by default (relative to the line where the code fence begins).
+It is
+possible to use absolute numbering as displayed in your text editor by passing `absolute_numbering`.

 ::: aside
-I've since realized that absolute numbering is a bit stupid.
-Making edits above the code fence may change the absolute
+Initially I had `absolute_numbering` as the default, but then I realized making edits above the code fence may change
-numbering, which isn't the case with relative numbering, making it the better default.
-And most text editors can show
+the absolute numbering.
+This isn't the case with relative numbering, making it the better default.
+And most text
-relative numbering as well.
+editors can show relative numbering as well.
 :::

 I intend to work on asciidoc style `` "`smart quotes"` `` next.